Spolin Law P.C. Civil Rights and Criminal Law Essay Competition & $1,000 Scholarship

 - October 1st is the annual deadline.
 Essays received after October 1st will be evaluated for the following year’s competition.

-Spolin Law is happy to encourage the next generation of civil rights leaders, constitutional scholars, and people who have compassion for others.
+Our Los Angeles criminal defense attorneys at Spolin Law P.C. are happy to encourage the next generation of civil rights leaders, constitutional scholars, and people who have compassion for others.
 We look forward to reading your essay.